doug-moen/openscad2/rfc/Objects.md

 ## Constructing New Objects from Old

-There are two ways to build a new object from an existing object: customization and inclusion.
+There are three ways to build a new object from an existing object: customization, inclusion and composition.

 ### Customization